Onboarding is an important part of the hiring process for businesses.

 Making the right introductions and providing the tools and information to know to who they should be communicating with and how will make them feel welcomed and supported.

 Provide them with a go-to person that will be their point of reference.
 This person can serve as a mentor for them until they feel comfortable on their own.
-Many companies establish a 90 day to
+Many companies establish a 90 day to 6 month support mentorship, depending on the job hired for.
+If it is just you or a small team, having them shadow someone for a brief amount of time works.

 Give your team member the proper training they need.
 Have your other team members prepare any check lists, videos and visual tools to help.
 This training process can take a few days to a few months depending on the position.